ibm-cloud-docs/account/iam-apikey_iamtoken.md

 # Construct the service instance.
 service = ExampleServiceV1(authenticator=authenticator)

-# 'service' can now be used to invoke operations.
+# Use 'service' to invoke operations.
 ```
 {: codeblock}
 {: python}